Logo Logo

 Öğrenme Çıktısı (Kazanımlar)

-Pupils can bring information about the current content on “family life with family members and family members’ physical appearances and physical features” through skimming (looking quickly at) the audio-visual elements and reading the content very quickly.
+Pupils can bring information about the current content on “homes, houses and neighbourhoods with parts, rooms and furniture in the house; pets in the house” through skimming (looking quickly at) the audio-visual elements and reading the content very quickly.

-Pupils can make meaning of/derive meaning from the current content about “family life with family members and family members’ physical appearances and physical features” by reading it carefully.
+Pupils can make meaning of/derive meaning from the current content about “homes, houses and neighbourhoods with parts, rooms and furniture in the house; pets in the house” by reading it carefully.

 Süre Bileşenleri